ilhaan/lxd-delete-containers/README.md

 lxc image delete <image_fingerprint>
 ```

-This script has been tested on Ubuntu 16.04 with LXD version 2.21.
+This script has been tested on Ubuntu 16.04 with `snap` installed LXD version 3.3.

 ## Requirements
 * Python3